leonardoperrone/smart-recipes/README.md

 6) Do meals serving many people get a better review ?

 # Dataset
 For this project we will use the `Recipes` (https://stanford.io/2CVAwix) dataset.
 The dataset is in a HTML format so it will need to be parsed accordingly to extract the data.
 To make things more complicated, the dataset contains recipes from multiple websites, each of those having their own layout and formatting, which will require a different parsing logic for each.
 In order to simplify the task, but avoid losing too much valuable information, we are going to choose a number of websites which contain the most recipes.
-Focusing on the websites with the most recipes will also help to keep our analysis less prone to outliers, as we assume that those websites have greater and more diverse user base.
+Focusing on the websites with the most recipes will also help to keep our analysis less prone to outliers, as we assume that those top websites have greater and more diverse user base.

 ### Data
 The `Recipes` dataset contains links to recipe pages.
 The recipes themselves consist of steps, ingredients and quantities of the ingredients needed.
 This information, once parsed, gives information about what ingredients compose the recipe, as well as other attributes which may influence the reviews, such as preparation time and difficulty.
 The websites also capture reviews posted by readers.
 Our ulimate goal is to find correlations between the recipe attributes and the number of good and bad reviews.